Fellowship in Rheumatology at North Shore University Hospital & Long Island Jewish Medical Center (NS/LIJ)

 Professor of Molecular Medicine, Zucker School of Medicine

 Dr. Davidson is interested in immune tolerance and renal inflammation in SLE.
-Her research laboratory is at the Feinstein Institute.
+Her research laboratory is at the Feinstein Institutes.

 ABIM status: Board Certified in Rheumatology.